linode/docs/docs/guides/security/authentication/use-public-key-authentication-with-ssh/index.md

 Start PuTTY and **Load** your saved session.
 You are be prompted to enter your server user's login name as before.
 However, this time you are prompted for your private SSH key's *passphrase* rather than the *password* for your server's user.
 Enter the passphrase and press **Enter**.

-## Upload your SSH Key to Linode Cloud Manager
+## Upload Your SSH Key to Linode Cloud Manager

 It is possible to provision each new Linode you create with an SSH public key automatically through the [Cloud Manager](https://cloud.linode.com).